felipe-coletti/higher-education/README.md

 # Cross-Platform Software Development

-Welcome to the **Cross-Platform Software Development**!
+Welcome to the **Cross-Platform Software Development Repository**!
 This repository contains various exercises, assignments, and projects related to different topics covered in class.
 Below, you'll find a detailed explanation of the repository structure and how to navigate through the files.

 ## 📂 Repository Structure